angular/angular/aio/content/start/start-deployment.md

 ## Share your application

-StackBlitz projects are public by default, allowing you to share your Angular app via the project URL.
+StackBlitz projects are public by default, allowing you to share your Angular application via the project URL.
 Keep in mind that this is a great way to share ideas and prototypes, but it is not intended for production hosting.

 1. In your StackBlitz project, make sure you have forked or saved your project.
 1. In the preview page, you should see a URL that looks like `https://<Project ID>.stackblitz.io`.